Using the CUBIC Cluster

 1 Socket in /var/run/screen/S.

-(base) [username@cubic-sattertt ~]$ screen -d example # input
+(base) [username@CUBIC-sattertt ~]$ screen -d example # input

 Again, you can use screen -ls to ensure that the screen session has been detached.

-(base) [username@cubic-sattertt ~]$ screen -ls # input
+(base) [username@CUBIC-sattertt ~]$ screen -ls # input

 There is a screen on: # output